usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 ❌  Not quite, understanding user needs through HCD should come first.
 DevSecOps supports the delivery once the team knows what to build and why.

-## Digital Service Delivery Providers - Sources of Supply
+## Digital service delivery providers - Sources of supply

 ### The government ecosystem